tstatler/doctools/guides/acs/customfields/README.md

     }

-##  Query of Custom Fields
+##  Querying Custom Fields

-Data stored in Custom fields other than Array and Hash can be queried together with predefined fields.
-Please refer to [Query Overview](#!/guide/search_query#query) for more information.
+Data stored in custom fields other than Array and Hash can be queried together with predefined fields.
+Please refer to [Query](#!/guide/search_query-section-2) for more information.
 If you define a custom field name that is the same as one of predefined fields, you will be able to store and retrieve it but you won't be able to query on it since the query action would be performed on the predefined field instead.
 For example,